 But when you really think about it just knowing the food is being cooked in a sanitary environment (your home kitchen) that you are sure of.
 You also control what ingredients are going into the food and you can choose a healthier oil to cook the food in like coconut oil, olive oil or ghee.
 You can either fry it up in a skillet or deep fryer and if you don’t want to use oils at all it’s cool to broil the burgers and bake your fries.
 I love burgers cooked on a grill outdoors the best of all.

-So doing it at home shouldn’t take more than an one hour and a half to prepare and cook and you save money as well.
-This evening my husband picked up all the ingredients and some dessert like Ice cream and well there’s enough for a couple of nights and to share with my neighbor and her kids versus paying for one meal and that’s it in a restaurant.
+So doing it at home shouldn’t take more than one hour and a half to prepare and cook and you save money as well.
+This evening my husband picked up all the ingredients and some dessert-like Ice cream and well there’s enough for a couple of nights and to share with my neighbor and her kids versus paying for one meal and that’s it in a restaurant.
 I do not like wasting any money and I prefer to save the extra few dollars in a savings jar.
 So here it goes.

 Corn on the Cob Recipe

-6 small Corn on the cob (pull away the husks from fresh corn or use frozen corn)
+6 small Corn on the cob (pull away from the husks from fresh corn or use frozen corn)

 6 to 8 cups of boiling water (enough to cover the corn)